 Q: Can creditors object to a bankruptcy filing or plan?

-Yes.
+- A: Yes.
 Bankruptcy filings allow creditors to object to specific debts in the plan or the repayment or cancellation in its entirety.

 - Chapter 7: Creditors generally have 60 days after the first creditors meeting to object to the discharge of a specific debt.
 If no objections are filed, the court issues the discharge order, the trustee collects and sells the assets and then distributes the proceeds to the creditors under a predetermined schedule.
 If there are objections, the bankruptcy proceedings, less the objected debt(s), continues.
 A trial may be necessary to resolve the objectionable issues.

 - Chapter 13: Creditors can object to the plan for repayment and the court may take this into consideration.
 If no objections are filed by creditors or the trustee, the plan may be confirmed as filed.

 Q: What happens at a 341 meeting of creditors?

 - A: Once you declare bankruptcy you must attend the creditors' meeting conducted by the trustee appointed to their case.
 You must answer questions concerning:

 - How the situation evolved